Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: true

-Specifies the web browser compatibility mode for the HtmlUnit headless web browser used when running play auto-test
+Specifies the web browser compatibility mode for the HtmlUnit headless web browser used when running play auto-test.

 headlessBrowser=INTERNET_EXPLORER_7